opencog/atomspace-dht/README.md

    blocking this).

 ### Architecture
-This implementation provides a full, complete implementation of the standard `BackingStore` API from the Atomspace.
+This provides a full, complete implementation of the standard `BackingStore` API from the Atomspace.
 Its a backend driver.

 The git repo layout is the same as that of the AtomSpace repo.
 Build and install mechanisms are the same.